-Cheese fondue nights were everything when I was a kid.
+Cheese Fondue!!
+This Cheese fondue recipe goes back to when I was a kid.
 Fire crackling in the background, my whole family around the table with those long forks, trying not to drop bread into the pot.
-Mozart playing softly—Dad’s choice, always.
+Mozart playing softly, Dad’s choice, always.
 My parents understood something I didn’t get until now: fondue wasn’t just dinner, it was this whole ritual that made us slow down and be together.
 Now I’m doing the same thing with my wife and boys, and I understand it much better!!
 This recipe comes straight from those nights.

 Melted cheese stretches from a fondue fork lifting bread over a steaming red pot, with wine glasses and a bottle in the background.